 Studying New England also allows us to assess the impacts of both public and private land protection types.
-Private land protection, mainly through conservation easements, is playing an increasingly important role in preserving ecosystems and biodiversity across the country (Capano et al., 2019; Parker and Thurman 2019; Trust Alliance, 2015), yet is understudied relative to public land protection.
+Private land protection, mainly through conservation easements, is playing an increasingly important role in preserving ecosystems and biodiversity across the country (Cortés Capano et al. 2019; Parker and Thurman 2019; Land Trust Alliance 2015), yet is

+- 250 understudied relative to public land protection.
 In addition, we are able to assess heterogeneity in property tax impacts of land protection across towns and cities with an array of local economic characteristics.
-An understanding of impact heterogeneity is particularly important given growing concerns about equity in the benefits and costs of environmental policies (e.g., Currie et al., 2021; Shapiro and Walker 2021; Carley and Konisky 2020; Colmer et al., 2020; Banzhaf et al., 2019).
-Significant disparities in access to protected land have been documented by factors including income and race (e.g. Sims et al., 2022; The Trust for Public Land 2020; Jennings et al. 2012).
-While greater equity in access to the benefits of open space may be achieved partly through additional protection in disadvantaged communities, it is also important to understand the potential fiscal risks of new land protection across different community types.
+An understanding of impact heterogeneity is particularly important given growing concerns about equity in the benefits and costs of environmental policies (e.g., Currie, Voorheis and Walker 2021; Shapiro and Walker 2021; Carley and Konisky 2020; Colmer et al. 2020; Banzhaf, Ma and Timmins 2019).
+Significant disparities in access to protected land have been documented by factors including income and race (e.g. Sims et al. 2022; The Trust for Public Land 2020; Jennings, Johnson Gaither and Gragg 2012).
+While greater equity in access to the benefits of open space may be achieved partly through additional protection in disadvantaged communities, it is also important to understand the potential fiscal risks of new land protection 260 across different community types.

-3. Study area and data
+3. Study Area and Data

 To examine the impact of land protection on property tax rates, we assemble an annual panel at the municipal level.
-We combine data on municipal fiscal outcomes, land protection, land with current use tax breaks, and socio-economic characteristics from 1990 to 2015 for 1436 municipalities (also "towns and cities") in the New England region (Fig. 1, Table 1).
-We give a brief overview below, with further details of the region and data collection described in Appendix B.
+We combine data on municipal fiscal outcomes, land protection, land with current use tax breaks, and socio-economic characteristics from 1990-2015 for 1436 municipalities (also "towns and cities") in the New England region (Figure 1, Table 1).2 We give a brief overview below, with further details of the region and data collection described in Appendix B.

-3.1.
-Regional structure and property tax process
+270 3.1 Regional Structure and Property Tax Process

 We examine municipal data from the five states of Massachusetts, Connecticut, New Hampshire, Vermont, and Maine (which comprise five of the six New England states and the large majority of land area).
 Municipalities in our study area are generally charged with providing local public goods and services such as schools and fire-departments, collecting taxes to pay for them, and allowing building permits for new development.
 New England has weak county government structures and land is generally incorporated into municipalities (exceptions discussed in Appendix B).
-The population included in our study region was 13.6 million in 2015, and includes a continuum of urban areas like Boston, Hartford, and Worcester, dense to sparse suburban areas, and rural areas (U.S. Census Bureau, 2016).
+The population included in our study region was 13.6 million in 2015, and includes a continuum of urban areas like Boston, Hartford, and Worcester, dense to sparse suburban areas, and rural areas (U.S. Census Bureau 2016).3

-&lt;sup>2 Specifically, we use data on land protection from 1991 to 2012, tax rates and other fiscal outcomes from 1991 to 2015 and baseline population and economic variables from the 1990 Census (Table 1).
+2 Specifically, we use data on land protection from 1991-2012, tax rates and other fiscal outcomes from 1991-2015 and baseline population and economic variables from the 1990 Census (Table 1).